scambier/obsidian-omnisearch/README.md

 Omnisearch is not yet available on the official community plugins repository.
 You can either:

 - Install it through [BRAT](https://github.com/TfTHacker/obsidian42-brat)
-- Or download the `scambier.obsidian-omnisearch-x.y.z.zip` file from the [releases page](https://github.com/scambier/obsidian-omnisearch/releases) and unzip it in your `.obsidian/plugins` folder.
+- Or download the `omnisearch-x.y.z.zip` file from the [releases page](https://github.com/scambier/obsidian-omnisearch/releases) and unzip it in your `.obsidian/plugins` folder.
 You'll have to update it manually, though.

 ## Usage